kordano/ceres/README.md

 ## Usage

-A running Mongodb instance is needed.
+A running Mongodb instance is required.

-Configurate server (see '/opt/example-server-config.edn' for reference) and start server with
+Configurate server (see '/opt/server-config.edn' for reference) and start server with

 ```
 lein run opt/server-config.edn